 How are solar cells made?

 Photo: A single solar cell.
-Picture by Rick Mitchell, courtesy of US Department of Energy/National Renewable Energy Laboratory (DOE/NREL).
+Picture courtesy of NASA and Wikimedia Commons.

 Silicon is the stuff from which the transistors